-The Subject Site occurs within and adjacent to The Escort Way in the Forbes LGA.
-The surrounding environment has been subjected to historical clearing for agriculture and is highly disturbed.
-Native vegetation in the surrounding area is predominantly restricted to remnant roadside vegetation along The Escort Way and other roads and lanes in the locality, and to the riparian corridor of the Lachlan River to the south.
-The surrounding area contains predominantly mixed use (cropping and grazing) agricultural farmland which has been mostly cleared of native vegetation.
-Some remnant scattered paddock trees are evident via satellite imagery, however these are sparse and not connected through the landscape.
-Some area of gilgais and wetland areas was observed via satellite imagery to the north of the Subject Site in adjacent agricultural land.
+The subject site occurs within and adjacent to The Escort Way road reserve in the Forbes LGA.
+The surrounding environment is predominantly cleared, with native vegetation restricted to remnant roadside vegetation along The Escort Way and other roads and lanes in the Locality, the riparian corridor of the Lachlan River, and fence lines along property boundaries (refer Figure 1).
+The broader Locality is dominated by mixed use (cropping and grazing) agricultural farmland which has been mostly cleared of native vegetation.
+Some remnant scattered paddock trees are evident via satellite imagery, however, these are sparse and not connected through the landscape.
+Some areas of gilgais and wetland areas are also observed via satellite imagery to the north of the proposal site in adjacent agricultural land.

-Wetlands are mapped as occurring about 700 m to the north of the site in adjacent farmland, and the Lachlan River occurs approximately 50 m to the south of the site.
-The Subject Site extends from The Escort Way, approximately 30 m to the south where it terminates within the property boundary of Lot 81 DP750183.
+Wetlands are mapped as occurring approximately 350 m to the north east of the subject site in adjacent farmland, and the Lachlan River occurs approximately 300 m to the south of the subject site at its nearest point.
+The subject site is 72 m wide at the intersection with The Escort Way, and tapers to 12 m wide within the LRP site, over a linear distance of 35 m (refer Figure 2).
+The north east of the subject site falls within the road reserve, with the south west of the subject site identified as Lot 81 in DP750183.

-Areas of mapped Terrestrial Biodiversity (as mapped in the Forbes Local Environmental Plan (LEP)) are mapped as occurring along The Escort Way roadside reserve, and within the riparian corridor along the Lachlan River to the south.
-These areas are mapped both within and adjacent to the Subject Site.
+Areas of mapped Terrestrial Biodiversity (as mapped in the Forbes Local Environmental Plan (LEP)) are mapped as occurring along The Escort Way road reserve, and within the riparian corridor along the Lachlan River to the south.
+These areas are mapped both within and adjacent to the study area.